|Audi SQ7 2016 Review | First Australian Drive|

 It's a big 'un, the SQ7, so it swallows lots of people and stuff.
 The middle row is split into three and each section can be folded separately.
 The third row of two seats are electrically retracted.
 With everybody piled in, you've got 235 litres of luggage space and with everybody bar driver and front passenger kicked out, you've got 1890 litres.

 Up front there are two cupholders, another two in the centre row and two for the third row, bringing the total to six.
-Each door will hold a bottle for a total of four.
+Each door will hold a bottle for a total of four and all five rear seats have ISOFIX child seat mounts.

 The third row is raised or lowered by buttons in the side of the boot.
 The middle row's outboard seats flip their seatbacks forward and then with another handle, you can tip them forward to make entry to the rear row much easier.
 The tailgate is also electric.